kwhitley/itty.dev/src/routes/itty-router/+page.md

 ### Ultra-Flexible
 Unlike many framework routers, itty makes no underlying assumptions of how or where you'll use it.
 It has an extremely simplified handler signature, only requiring a Request-like object (anything with a method+url) to match and process routes.
 Any other arguments are sent along the entire chain, allowing you to pass additional contexts, environments, or really just anything you like.

 Itty will keep matching routes and executing attached handlers/middleware until either an error is thrown, or a handler actually returns something.
 Want to return a Response?
 You can do that, but you don't have to!
+Want to recreate the `(request, response, next)` interface of Express.js?
+You can do that too!

+### Ultra-Light
+We're not just talking about bundle size here.
+We like seeing tiny, readable route code too.
+Itty helps with that.

 ### Example Usage